New all-electric Vauxhall Vivaro-e Life on sale now

 Inside, buyers get heated and massaging front seats, dual-zone climate control and four moveable leather chairs for the rear, which allows the passengers to sit facing each other.
 Technology levels also increase – the flagship Elite model gets a ten-speaker stereo system and a seven-inch infotainment system with Apple CarPlay and Android Auto.

-Like the panel van, the Vauxhall Vivaro-e Life is powered by a 50kWh battery pack and a front-mounted electric motor, which has an output of 134bhp and 260Nm of torque.
+The Vauxhall Vivaro-e Life follows the standard Vivaro-e panel van into the showrooms and, like its commercial cousin, it’s powered by a 50kWh battery pack and an electric motor mounted on the front axle, which has an output of 134bhp and 260Nm of torque.
 Top speed is electronically limited to 80mph, while the van’s maximum range is 143 miles.

-The battery pack is mounted under the vehicle’s floor, so there’s no impact on practicality between the diesel-powered and all-electric variants.
-Boot space remains the same, with a maximum capacity of around 4,500 litres, while the Vivaro-e Life can tow loads up to a tonne - a first for the segment, says Vauxhall.
+The battery pack is mounted under the vehicle’s floor, so there’s no difference in practicality between the diesel-powered and all-electric variants.
+Boot space remains the same, with a maximum capacity of around 4,500 litres – and the Vivaro-e Life can tow loads up to a tonne in weight, which Vauxhall says is a first for the segment.

-Buyers have their choice of two body lengths and seating for either five, six, seven or eight passengers.
-The two rear benches are mounted on sliding rails, allowing the driver to choose between legroom or luggage space; with all the seats folded down, there’s space to transport objects up to 3.5 metres in length.
+Private buyers can choose from a few seating arrangements, which offer space for either five, six, seven or eight passengers.
+The two rear benches are mounted on sliding rails, allowing the driver to choose between legroom or luggage space – and with all the seats folded down, there’s space to transport objects up to 3.5 metres in length.